CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

         love.event.push('quit')
     end

-    -- Left arrow and 'a' moves the player to the left, right arrow and 'd' move to the right if love.keyboard.isDown('left','a') then
+    -- Left arrow and 'a' move the player to the left, right arrow and 'd' move to the right if love.keyboard.isDown('left','a') then
         player.x = player.x - (player.speed * dt)
     elseif love.keyboard.isDown('right','d') then